philipturner/swift-reflection-mirror/README.md

 that will cause a name collision with the following two functions.
 This is not an issue, because [ReflectionMirror.swift](https://github.com/apple/swift/blob/main/stdlib/public/core/ReflectionMirror.swift) contains the entire Reflection SPI of the Swift Standard Library (at least for now).
-The ReflectionMirror module does as well because it reimplements that file.
+This package does as well because it reimplements that file.
 Just follow the instructions above and you'll be fine.

 ```swift
 func _forEachField(